juspay/hyperswitch-client-core/docs/README-android.md

 ### Option 1: Gradle (Recommended)

-Add the dependency to your app-level `build.gradle` file:
+Add the dependency to your app-level `build.gradle`:

 ```gradle
 dependencies {